zainaraza43/blog/content/posts/2023-10-18-gcp-caddy-tutorial.md

 ## Setting up a Sample Site

 If you already have a specific web application you'd like to host, you can use that here instead.
-However, to just get something running, here is a simple Python webserver that just runs a "Hello World" website on port 8080.
+However, to just get something running, here is a simple Python web server that just runs a "Hello World" website on port 8080.
 Save the following to a file, say, `website.py`:

 ```py
 import http.server